Cheshire's Changing Boundaries

 The boundaries of Cheshire have changed over the last thirty years as the area has developed.

-We are conducting a review of town and parish council governance arrangements across the Cheshire East Borough further information is on the Community governance review page.
+We have reviewed town and parish council governance arrangements across the Cheshire East Borough.
+You can find further information on our Community governance review page.

 Cheshire before 1974